-Empress Elisabeth of Austria famously avoided photographers as she aged (putting her fan to good use, for example.)
-The Albertina Modern’s The Face exhibition of contemporary portrait photography has subjects often less camera averse than our shy Habsburg.
+Empress Elisabeth of Austria famously avoided photographers (putting her fan to good use, for example.)
+The Albertina Modern’s The Face exhibition of portrait photography has subjects often less camera averse than our shy Habsburg.

 - Features the work of numerous top photographers, like Richard Avedon, Helmut Newton, and Franz Hubmann